 Although it is not entirely clear what causes necrotizing enterocolitis, there are some theories about what could cause NEC.
 We do know that it generally occurs once milk feeding is started.
 Since preemies gastrointestinal systems are immature, one theory is that the preemie's intestinal tissues are weakened by not having enough oxygen or blood flow.
-As a result, when the baby’s system is introduced to milk feedings and food is moved through the weakened area of the intestines, bacteria from the food enters into the intestinal tract which damages the intestinal tissues.
+As a result, when the baby’s system is introduced to milk feedings and food is moved through the weakened area of the intestines, bacteria from the food enters into the intestinal tract, damaging the intestinal tissues.
 Even with treatment, NEC is a serious complication for a preemie.
 If the bacteria continues to spread, the intestinal tissues may become severely damaged and tissue death may occur.
 In severe cases, tissue death may create a hole in the intestine.
-When the intestine is perforated, bacteria from the intestines can leak into the abdomen causing a life threatening infection.
+When the intestine is perforated, bacteria from the intestines can leak into the abdomen, causing a life-threatening infection.

-Some babies are at higher risk for developing necrotizing enterocolotis.
+Some babies are at higher risk for developing necrotizing enterocolitis.
 Some risk factors include:

 - High risk babies taking milk by mouth.
 NEC typically is not seen until babies begin taking milk.
 Breast milk may be easier on a preemie’s digestive system than formula.
 Some experts believe the make-up of infant formula may be a factor in the development of NEC.
 Preemies that are breast fed are at lower risk of developing NEC, but they are not immune from it.